apache/cordova-medic/README.md

 every command has a link to its output o the main display.
 When a mobile spec test completes, there is a link to the test result written to the output log.

 #Current Test Configuration
-- Two slaves are configured (Android and iOS) Android and iOS wil only run a single test at a time.
+- All slaves (Android, iOS, Windows) are configured to only run a single test at a time.
 - Tools (Coho, CLI, test system) always build from the master branch
 - Changes to tooling or the test scripts will trigger all tests.